PaulMorel1/eMPress/README.md

 ## Deploy on AWS using GitHub Actions

 If you are using the built-in GitHub Actions integration, then just commit your new stuff and push to master on GitHub.
+Make sure you go through the setup on AWS and GitHub.
+You must create a public S3 bucket and a CloudFront distribution then save secret keys into your repo settings on GitHub.

 ## Deploy using Gatsby Cloud